alexisakira/alexisakira.github.io/_misc/apply-econphd.md

 ## After getting a Ph.D.

-Since a Ph.D. is a big-time commitment, make sure you know what happens after getting a Ph.D.
+Since a Ph.D. requires a significant time commitment, make sure you know what happens after getting a Ph.D.
 Typical jobs are
 1. Professor at research-oriented universities,
 1. Professor at teaching-oriented universities,
 1. Industry (e.g., finance, tech, consulting, etc.),